Migrate from webpacker to jsbundling-rails with esbuild

 - gem 'webpacker'

-Finally we could also remove the webpacker packages from our package.json.
+Finally we can also remove the Webpacker packages from our package.json.

 yarn remove @rails/webpacker webpack-dev-server